David Njoku: 2019 season

-In Week 2 of the 2019 season, Njoku was upended and landed on his head and left the game against the New York Jets due to a concussion.
+Njoku had a receiving touchdown in the Browns' 2019 season opener against the Tennessee Titans.
+In Week 2, Njoku was upended and landed on his head and left the game against the New York Jets due to a concussion.
 However, later in the week, it was revealed that Njoku suffered a broken wrist on the same play.
 He was placed on injured reserve on September 20, 2019.
 He was designated for return from injured reserve on November 20, 2019, and began practicing with the team again.
 He was activated on December 7, 2019.
+He appeared in four games and started one in the 2019 season.

 2020 season

 On April 27, 2020, the Browns exercised the fifth-year option on Njoku's contract.
-Njoku was placed on injured reserve on September 14, 2020, with a knee injury, a day after he posted 3 catches for 50 yards and a touchdown against the Baltimore Ravens.
+Njoku was placed on injured reserve on September 14, 2020, with a knee injury, a day after he posted three catches for 50 yards and a touchdown against the Ravens.
 He was activated on October 10.

+In the 2020 season, Njoku appeared in 13 games and started five.
+He finished with 19 receptions for 213 receiving yards and two receiving touchdowns.

 2021 season

-In Week 5 against the Los Angeles Chargers, Njoku caught 7 passes for 149 yards and a touchdown, with the score coming off a 71 yard catch and run.
-The Browns would go on to lose 47-42 in a thriller.
+In Week 5 against the Los Angeles Chargers, Njoku caught seven passes for 149 yards and a touchdown, with the score coming off a 71-yard catch and run, in the 47–42 loss.
+In the 2021 season, he appeared in all 16 games and started 11.
+He finished with 36 receptions for 475 receiving yards and four receiving touchdowns.

 2022 season

 The Browns placed the franchise tag on Njoku on March 7, 2022.
-On May 27, 2022, Njoku signed a four-year, $56.75 million contract extension.
+On May 27, Njoku signed a four-year, $56.75 million contract extension.
+In Week 7 against the Baltimore Ravens, Njoku suffered a high–ankle sprain.
+It was later announced that he would not require surgery but would miss two–to–five weeks.
+In the 2022 season, Njoku recorded 58 receptions for 628 receiving yards and four receiving touchdowns in 14 games and starts.

+2023 season

+On September 30, 2023, before Week 4, the Browns announced that Njoku was questionable due to suffering burns on his face and arms in a "freak accident" in his home.
+In Week 14 against the Jacksonville Jaguars, he had two receiving touchdowns in the 31–27 victory for his first game with multiple touchdowns.
+Njoku was later selected to his first Pro Bowl appearance.